ErpNetDocs/info/features/applications/Project_Management.md

 - who is actively involved
 - what affects milestones and deadlines

-ERP.net updates this in real time as people work.
+@@name updates this in real time as people work.
 No more *“What’s happening here?”* emails or emergency sync meetings.

 Instead of gathering information —